How To Make Passover Fun

 Passover does not equal bad food – Yes, some of the Passover food is pretty yucky, but it doesn’t have to be.
 Again, use the internet to find some Passover recipes or search Amazon for Passover cookbooks.

-There are lots of recipe sites that now have user ratings.
-Then, you can see what others say about the dish.
-In addition, add lots of color to your table.
 Use bright fruits and vegetables.
-If you are feeling adventurous then maybe try and create your own Passover recipe.
+If you are feeling adventurous, then maybe try and create your own Passover recipe.

 You have probably noticed a theme among these Passover fun ideas.
 Get the kids involved!
 Have fun!
 Let the kids help in whatever way you can.
-Hey, you might even notice the adults seem more lively at the seder table after all of this.
+You might even notice the adults seem more lively at the seder table after all of this.

 *** Looking for more Passover freebies and time savers?
 Check out Passover Short Seders.
-Printable And Online Haggadah (2022) and Passover – On Cha Ching Queen.
+Printable And Online Haggadah.
 Be sure to follow Cha Ching Queen on Twitter and Facebook and Instagram.

 Rachel is an Austin blogger, educator, mom, wife, young breast cancer survivor writing about health, saving money, and living a happy life in Austin, Texas.